kailash-manasarovar/statement/docs/timeline/2025/december.md

 - Just like the [Jitendra Das](../2001-to-2010/2010.md#jitendra-das-yoga-teacher-porn-star) lookalike did with his napkin at dinner one night at the [Polygon conference in Bali](../2024/may.md#the-pakistani-yorkshire-man).
 - It feels too distressing to witness.
 - I ask for guidance.
-- I start thinking about [Winston May & Nicky](../../crimes/protagonists/winston-may-and-nicky.md) and remember that in 1989 he had told me they'd both recently traveled to Spain.
+- I start thinking about [Winston May & Nicky](../../crimes/protagonists/winston-may-and-nicky.md) and remember that in 1989 Winston had told me they'd both recently traveled to Spain.
 - I get up and write about it.
 - I lose my sense of peace for a good few hours.
 - Something tells me that what I saw was related to events on [13th March 2024](../2024/march/13-end.md#wednesday-13th-march) when I woke up certain I was going to be murdered and texted everyone I knew (Chris BJ, Alessandra, Brenda, Sandra, maybe others) to that effect.